cgs-earth/ref_pws/README.md

 It is preferred to submit a boundary through GitHub via Pull Request.
 If you wish to submit a boundary and are unfamiliar with GitHub, please email konda@lincolninst.edu, and we will be happy to assist you.

 ### What to contribute
 It is preferred to submit `.geojson` file named `{pwsid}.geojson` to the appropriate state `contribution/{state-code}` directory.
-The file should be formatted as in this [example](https://github.com/cgs-earth/national-cws-boundary-update/blob/main/00_data/contribution/MA/MA3035000.geojson), with 7 fields:
+The file should be formatted as in this [example](https://github.com/cgs-earth/national-cws-boundary-update/blob/main/00_data/contribution/MA/MA3035000.geojson), with 8 fields (please make sure all fields are in lower case, or data will not be ingested):

 * `pwsid` as {2-letter-state-code}{pwsid number} e.g. `MA3035000`
 * `name`, the name of the water system e.g. `Boston Water and Sewer Service Commission`